coinpal-io/shopping/wordpress.md

 **Step 2: In the left-side menu, find "CTX Feed" and click on it.
 Create your first product feed or click "+ New Feed"**
 ![](img/wp2.png)

-**Step 3: Related options should be selected according to the following image.**
+**Step 3: Related options should be selected according to the following image.Click "Update And Generate Feed" to complete.**
 ![](img/wp3.png)

 **Step 4: Copy "FEED URL".**